 “We have found the Messiah” He who dwells in the secret place of the Most High…(Ps 91:1)

 Having spent the day with Jesus, they immediately go and find others to tell them the good news they themselves have not just heard but experienced.
 We have found the Messiah.
 How did Andrew know that this was the Messiah?
 We are not told what happened in that evening they spent with Jesus.
 It is a secret, a secret that is as unique to Andrew and to the other disciple, as it is to you and me.
 This is a secret that is revealed only in friendship, because the Lord’s relationship to each one is unique.
 When you have friends, true friends, you treasure each of them.
 You don’t compare one to the other and rank them.
 They are all unique and each a gift.
-It is this personal relationship, which is at the heart of Christianity.
+It is this personal relationship, which is at the heart of Christian prayer.
 This is at the heart of faith, leading to love.
 Till now, there has hardly been anything spoken by the disciples, except to ask to be invited by Jesus.
 But now, having spent that time in silence, with the one who himself is the Word, they speak.
 Andrew’s recounting is not parroting what the Baptist said.
 He has found Jesus for himself.
 This is now his testimony.
 “I believed and so I spoke” (1 Cor 4:13).
 One cannot speak without believing first and foremost.

 Have you invited anyone to come to know Jesus?
 Why not?
 As Catholics, for some reason, we are never challenged or invited to evangelise.
 This is something our Protestant brothers and sisters do extremely well – at least, a lot better than us.
 But this is the first and primary way that Christ is made known to people.
 And it is in making known what we have, that we deepen our own faith.
 Andrew talks about Jesus to his brother – someone in his family.
 Philip – whom we didn’t read about, will do so with Nathanael, who would be from his town, Bethsaida.
 Nathanael wouldn’t want to accept Philip’s words.
 But Philip knows it’s not his problem to convince him.
 Come and see.
 He repeats the same invitation to him.
 Jesus takes care of the rest.
 This is a matter of learning and practice as much a matter of spontaneity.
 Would we ever think of mentioning going to Church, when someone asks about our weekend at work?
 We are not called to answer every question people have.
-But when people see that this is something real in our experience, will want to find out for themselves.
-But for that, we need to have made that journey of coming and seeing, for ourselves.
-Without that there is nothing one can say which Google cannot give already.
+But when people see that this is something real in our experience, they will want to find out for themselves.
+But for that, we need to have made that journey of going and seeing for ourselves.
+Without it, there is nothing one can say which Google cannot do so, much better.

 He was not the light, only a witness to the light.

 In this entire encounter, there is one character who has remained completely silent.
 He is not even identified by name, but only as the ‘other disciple’.
 Tradition has identified him as the Evangelist, St John, who in other scenes, once again, refers to himself only as the ‘disciple whom Jesus loved’.
 At the end of the gospel, having dwelt with Jesus all along, the disciple has disappeared.
 Or has he?
 Like his Master, he has become one with the Light, and thus, the light himself.
 Light helps us see.
 We do not come into a room and celebrate how wonderful the lights are.
 We rejoice in what we see, because of the light.
 We become aware of the lights only in their absence.
 All the gospels are unique creations, even the Synoptics.
 One has to only scratch the surface to reveal their uniqueness.
 Even so, a first glance at John shows how it stands out among the rest.
 The evangelist has no need to speak of himself.
-Yet, he is present, and shines the light in his own unique way.
+Yet, he is present, and let’s the light shine in his own unique way.
 His glory comes simply from being the light which enables others to see Jesus.
 This is the goal of love, to be united with the One who is Love itself.
-John’s testimony, his gospel, shows from the beginning, that this journey is true, is possible and is the birth right of every baptised Christian.
+John’s testimony, his gospel, shows from the beginning, that this journey is true, it is possible and is the birth right of every baptised Christian.
 This is the invitation of today’s gospel.
 Come, and see.